Boost your student recruitment event inquiries with QR codes

 - Stand out from the crowd.

-But before we dive into that, how can QR codes be used at recruitment events?
+But before we dive into that, how can we use QR codes for student events?

 Our partner schools use QR codes in one specific way.
 Here are the steps: